Silva Method

 The Silva Method is a self-help and meditation program developed by José Silva.
-It claims to increase an individual's abilities through relaxation, development of higher brain functions, and psychic abilities such as clairvoyance.
+It claims to increase an individual's abilities through relaxation, improve the intelligence quotient, use the mind to heal the body, develop higher brain functions, and psychic abilities such as clairvoyance.

-It has been variously classified as a self-religion, a new religious movement and a cult.
+It has been variously classified as a self-religion, a new religious movement, and a cult, and has been criticised as pseudoscience.

-Biography
+Biography of José Silva

-José Silvadoros, an electronics repairman, grew up in Laredo, Texas.
+José Silva (August 11, 1914- February 7, 1999), an American electronics repairman, grew up in Laredo, Texas.
 He developed an interest in psychology to see if it could help him increase his children's IQ.
 After experimenting and being convinced of his daughter's sudden clairvoyance, Silva decided to learn more about the development of psychic abilities.

 In 1944 Silva began developing his method, formerly known as Silva Mind Control.
 He used it on his family members and friends before launching it commercially in the 1960s.

 Silva was the subject of a 1990 biography.
-He adopted a Unitarian view of God.